CAR-Flow: Condition-Aware Reparameterization Aligns Source and Target for Better Flow Matching: Experiments

 \section{Experiments}

-In this section, we evaluate the efficacy of the Condition‐Aware Reparameterization (CAR) under a linear noise schedule \(\beta_t=1-t\), \(\alpha_t=t\) and compare to classic rectified flow.
-All experiments are done using the axlearn framework.\footnote{\url{https://github.com/apple/axlearn}}.
-Detailed implementation settings can be found in Appendix~\ref{app:implementation_details}.
+In this section, we evaluate the efficacy of the Condition‐Aware Reparameterization for Flow Matching (CAR-Flow) under a linear noise schedule \(\beta_t=1-t\), \(\alpha_t=t\) and compare to classic rectified flow.
+All experiments are done using the axlearn framework.\footnote{\url{https://github.com/apple/axlearn}} Detailed implementation settings can be found in Appendix~\ref{app:implementation_details}.